TapwaveZodiac/novelaiUKB/docs/Glossary.md

 A technique to present information to the AI, a "format".
 It formats lorebook entries by using headers followed by singular adjectives or nominal groups separated by slashes.
+Evolved into the Attributes method.

 ## Top-A